mmlacak/crochess/docs/source/libcc/ccpath.rst

 .. c:function:: char * cc_path_node_to_string__new( CcPathNode * path_tree )

-    Function returns string containing user-readable representation of a given path tree, including all of its :c:member:`fork`, :c:member:`alt` branches.
+    Function returns string containing user-readable representation of a given path tree, including all of its :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt` branches.

     :param path_tree: A node in a path tree.
     :returns: A newly allocated, null-terminated (``'\0'``) string if